 Taking a mental health day allows us to recharge, and better protect our mental health.
 In fact, protecting your mental health can help to reduce your risk of depression, boost your self-esteem and even improve the relationships that you have with people around you.

-If you still need more convincing as to why you should allocate a few mental health days into your 2020, read on for more.
+If you still need more convincing as to why you should allocate a mental day or two into your 2020, read on for more.

 4 Reasons to take mental health days